 Forget New Year’s Resolutions.
-Scrap that long list of goals you won’t remember three weeks from now anyway.
+Scrap that long list of goals you won’t remember a few weeks from now anyway!

 Choose just one word.

-One word that sums up who you want to be or how you want to live.
-One word that you can focus on every day, all year long.
+One word you can focus on every day, all year long… One word that sums up who you want to be or how you want to live.

 It will take intentionality and commitment, but if you let it, your one word will shape not only your year, but also you.
 It will become the compass that directs your decisions and guides your steps.

 Discover the big impact one word can make.

 Choose your word for 2019 and sign up.

 One Word 365 is more than a new way to approach resolutions.
 It’s a global tribe committed to journeying together and living intentionally.

 You can connect with others who have chosen the same word or live in your area.
 Together, we can inspire and challenge each other to live purposefully all year long.

 In January, I asked my 18-year old twins and my 13-year old if they would like to join me in choosing a word for 2019.
 The twins ignored me, their prerogative as newly-minted adults.
 My 13-year old was interested and mom still has some influence (I’m going to live it up for another five years, I hope).